 We compute the estimated fair value of each asset group for which we perform a quantitative assessment using an income approach.
 Under the income approach, the fair value is determined using a discounted cash flow model.
 Our cash flow models requires us to use significant estimates and assumptions such as projected revenue growth rates, billboard lease and transit franchise expenses, other operating and selling, general and administrative expenses, capital expenditures, and discount rates.
-The projected revenue growth rates, billboard lease and transit franchise expenses, other operating and selling, general and administrative expenses, other operating and selling, general and administrative expenses, other operating and selling, general and administrative expenses and capital expenditures are based on our internal forecasts of future performance, as well as historical trends.
+The projected revenue growth rates, billboard lease and transit franchise expenses, other operating and selling, general and administrative expenses and capital expenditures are based on our internal forecasts of future performance, as well as historical trends.
 The discount rates represent the weighted average cost of capital derived using known and estimated market metrics.
 There can be no assurance that these estimates and assumptions will prove to be an accurate prediction of the future, and a downward revision of these estimates and/or assumptions would decrease the fair values of our asset groups, which could result in additional impairment charges in the future.